EPCCed/archer2-gpu-hip/lectures/2-hip-programming-model/README.md

   ```

 - The complete mapping between architecture target ids and AMD GPU devices can be found at https://llvm.org/docs/AMDGPUUsage.html#processors.
-  - The `gfx90a` target is compatbile with the AMD Instinct 210, 250 and 250X GPUs.
+  - The `gfx90a` target is compatible with the AMD Instinct 210, 250 and 250X GPUs.